Signposts

 since they left the Walasi-Yi.
 After taking a well-earned break, Jeff became

-at the community college.
+the community college.
 The daughter is an adult now and actively supports

 environmental issues, and Elaine says she “is Doro made all over again”,